Carmack Envisions Wireless Android Powered Oculus Rift

 With the success of the Oculus Rift’s Kickstarter page and the eventual launch of the next virtual reality system, the Rift is starting to see some competition.
 Sony is looking to market its own virtual reality headset.

-In order to play much more demanding games that are ideally what Oculus wants to put out, hardware would need to improve greatly for the mobile platforms and currently is not possible to create the experience Carmack ideally desires.
-Carmack feels however, this is the next step to virtual reality after the Oculus Is released, virtual reality games without a wire being dragged.
+In order to play much more demanding games that are ideally what Oculus wants to put out, the hardware would need to improve greatly for the mobile platforms, and currently is not possible to create the experience Carmack ideally desires.
+Carmack feels, however, this is the next step to virtual reality after the Oculus Is released, virtual reality games without a wire being dragged.

 The Future of the Rift

 The Oculus Rift has many ambitious goals for the future.
 After its release to the consumer next year, there are a lot of plans for improvements.
 The ultimate goals for the Rift are to be wireless and able to play the latest games without the feeling of a wire dragging or being across your shoulder.
 While current technology does not allow for such lofty goals to be reached, it is a desire for the future of virtual reality that Oculus will continue to aim for.